Understanding the Links Between Personality and Happiness

 Fortunately, such concerns are predicated on one of the most common misconceptions about personality.
 It is true that our traits are relatively stable, and it is also true that building sustainable well-being is not easy.
 But “relatively stable” does not mean “fixed”.
 Our day-to-day routines are “relatively stable," for all kinds of profound and banal reasons, but that doesn’t mean they can’t be altered.
 Similarly, personality changes across the lifespan, partly as a function of major life transitions, and also in response to intervention.
 Individual efforts to tinker with one’s traits can be successful and may be beneficial.

-Remember, too, that personality traits influence how strongly we respond to the stimuli and events that impact on our well-being.
+Remember, too, that personality traits influence how strongly we respond to the stimuli and events that impact our well-being.
 This suggests that different well-being interventions have different effects for different people—their impact is splintered and refracted by the prisms of our character.
 Personality may even determine whether the overall impact of a particular intervention is beneficial or harmful.
 Such effects are a nuisance for intervention designers who ignore personality but offer avenues to precision approaches to well-being that intervene at the level of the individual.

 Properly understood, the links between personality and well-being have profound implications for enhancing the quality of lives.
 This has been recognized within psychology, as well as in neighboring fields such as psychiatry, public health, and economics.
 Yet it is by no means a mainstream perspective.
-Wider appreciation of the importance of personality for well-being may be constrained by some lingering misunderstandings—such as the myth that traits are "set like plaster."
+A wider appreciation of the importance of personality for well-being may be constrained by some lingering misunderstandings—such as the myth that traits are "set like plaster."
 Such confusions can make personality seem like a barrier to the promotion of human flourishing when, in fact, it is an opportunity.

 Anglim, J., Horwood, S., Smillie, L. D., Marrero, R. J., & Wood, J. K. (2020).
 Predicting Psychological and Subjective Well-Being from Personality: A Meta-Analysis.
 Psychological Bulletin, 146, 279-323. https://doi.org/10.1037/bul0000226